pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img>  **Instead use**
 - [Matomo](https://matomo.org/) - Google Analytics alternative that protects your data and your customers' privacy.
-- [Plausible](https://plausible.io/) - Simple and privacy-friendly alternative to Google Analytics
+- [Plausible](https://plausible.io/) - Simple and privacy-friendly alternative to Google Analytics.
 - [Umami](https://umami.is/) - A simple, fast, website analytics alternative to Google Analytics.

 ## Cloaking